Darlingtonia californica Care

 Heat Tolerance

-Darlingtonia can withstand extreme heat for short periods of time.
-In the wild, we've seen Darlingtonia growing in 104°F weather.
-However, if daytime temperatures rise above 90°F, nighttime temperatures need to drop significantly, such as the low 60s or less.
+Darlingtonia can withstand extreme heat.
+In its native habitat, Darlingtonia will experience temperatures of 104°F during the summer.
+However, if daytime temperatures rise above 90°F, nighttime temperatures need to drop significantly, in the 50s or colder.
 Cool nights are essential for the overall health of this plant.

 Darlingtonia don't mind a brief heat wave.